Obama, Boehner lock horns in payroll tax fight

 The Senate passed the short-term extension on Saturday because Republicans and Democrats could not agree on how to pay for it for a full year.
 It was not clear how House Republicans hope to overcome that hurdle.

-The U.S. Treasury Department weighed into the debate for the first time, saying while it would prefer a full-year extension, it could implement the short-term measure.
+The U.S. Treasury Department weighed into the debate for the first time, saying while it would prefer a full-year extension, it could ensure smooth implementation of the short-term measure for employers.

 Failure to extend the tax break and benefits for millions of unemployed Americans, which expire on December 31, could heighten the possibility of a U.S. recession in 2012, some economists have warned.